elysehadid/elysehadid.github.io/README.md

 ## Design and layout

-The design of the page was inspired by Josh Comeua, Wistia, and my friend Nicole Gathany's portfolio.
+The design of the page was inspired by [Josh W. Comeau](https://www.joshwcomeau.com/), [Wistia](https://wistia.com/), and my friend [Nicole Gathany's](https://nicolegathany.com/) portfolio.

 The website features a one-page layout with a sticky sidebar.
-For desktop users, I can almost guarantee that my contact info is available at all times.
+For desktop users, I can almost guarantee that my contact info is visible, or not too far off-screen, at all times.
 For mobile users, I wanted to ensure that the copy is legible, concise and easy to digest.

 ### Color scheme